Pinelands Protection Act: Background

-Further state action was slow, nonetheless, and federal action came first.
 Democratic Congressman James Florio introduced a bill requiring the state to create a "land management commission" to oversee "greenline parks," of which the Pinelands would be the first.
-Republican Congressman Edwin Forsythe of Burlington County and Democratic Congressman William Hughes of Atlantic County introduced a bill to create a federal wildlife refuge in the center of the Pinelands, with the rest of the Pinelands controlled by commissions in each of 41 municipalities.
+Republican Congressman Edwin Forsythe of Burlington County and Democratic Congressman William Hughes of Atlantic County introduced a bill to create a federal wildlife refuge in the center of the Pinelands, with the rest of the Pinelands to be managed by commissions in each of 41 municipalities.
 Forsythe and Hughes considered Florio's plan to give too much power to the Federal government.
 Florio considered the Forsythe-Hughes plan too uncoordinated.

 Republican Senator Clifford P. Case and Democrat Harrison A. Williams Jr. introduced a third bill that was somewhat of a compromise and incorporated ideas from Governor Byrne.
 It authorized creation of "national reserves" and designated the Pinelands National Reserve as the first such reserve.
 It gave a state two years to form a commission to develop a plan for conservation of the area.
 This was the National Parks and Recreation Act, passed on November 19, 1978.
 On February 8, 1979, Governor Byrne created the Pinelands Planning Commission with Executive Order 71.
 As required by the Act, the commission would consist of seven gubernatorial appointees, seven local county officials, and one appointed by the Secretary of the Interior.

 The executive order also imposed a moratorium on approval of permits for development in the Pinelands.
 This was an unprecedented use of gubernatorial power and was immediately challenged in court by builders.
 Even the Governor's advisors and his Attorney General's office doubted that he had the power to issue the order, but it did put pressure on the legislature to approve legislation establishing a permanent Pinelands Commission that could override municipal land-use decisions.
 On June 21, 1979, at 3:12 am after a 6-hour filibuster, the Pinelands Protection Act was passed.